idekerlab/Automatic_graph_visualizer/README.md

-# docker
+# Automatic Graph Visualizer
-## 使い方
+## Environmental construction

-このディレクトリに移動し、dockerファイルをビルドしてdockerイメージをつくる
+Build the docker

-`$ sudo docker build -t ucsd -f .`
+`$ sudo docker build -t autoGV -f .`

-dockerイメージからコンテナを作成して起動
+Activate from the docker image

 `$ bash run_docker.sh`

+You can use Jupyter-lab

+`$ bash jupyter-lab.sh`